 If you’re into shopping, there are many places to get your fill in Madrid.
 Want to visit the big European brands?
 Go to Gran Via, which would be similar to shopping along Broadway in NYC’s Soho.
 If you have money to burn, head to Barrio Salamanca and shop along Calle Serrano and Calle Juan Ortega y Gasset at the luxury retail shops.
 Malasaña which is on the hipster side, you will be able to find shops for a younger audience.
 Chueca, the gay-friendly area, also has some fun and unique stores.

-I do buy some clothes when I’m in Spain but mostly because I have not packed properly and need to buy things for extra warmth.
+While I am in Spain I have shopped for some clothes.
+Shopping is not a priority for me and when I do shop it’s because I have not packed properly and need to buy things for extra warmth (I usually visit in the winter).
 My favourite items that I have brought back are culinary items because I like to cook.
-I bought a pan for specifically making Spanish tortilla, as well as olive oil.
+My last trip, I bought a pan for specifically making Spanish tortilla, as well as olive oil.
 Please note some food items cannot be brought back to your home country (ie. jamon to the USA).